 You can pre-populate multiple responses by combining the answer information and adding it to the URL you're sharing.
 Simply add an ampersand between each separate answer.
 Based on the above examples, your customized link would be:

-If you need to gather more information from your invitees, you can create a web form on your website that will lead to Calendly upon completion.
+To gather more information from your invitees, create a web form on your website that will lead to Calendly upon completion.
 You can pass responses gathered from the form to Calendly to include them in all of your event notifications.

-To build your Redirect URL, add the following to your Calendly link:
+To build your Redirect URL, add the following parameters to your Calendly link:

 Use merge tags to build a dynamic Calendly link, then add that URL to your form's confirmation button to redirect to your scheduling page.
 From there, the field data in the query string will pull info from the previous form into Calendly.